 ~~~~

-Most historians agree that Paul died in AD 64.
-So everything authored by Paul had to be written before this date.
-And assuming that God gave Paul the amazing assignment of canceling out the gospel of the Kingdom of God – and replacing it with a new gospel of grace – we should expect that God would have preserved all of Paul’s writings for the New Testament Church.
+Many historians believe that Paul died in AD 64.
+And therefore, everything he authored had to be written before this date.
+So assuming that God gave Paul the amazing assignment of canceling out the Lord’s gospel of the Kingdom of God – and then replacing it with a new gospel of grace – we would certainly expect that God would have would have preserved Paul’s writings for the New Testament Church.
+And yet, not a single one of Paul’s original letters has ever been found.

 ~~~~

-Gnostics like Marcion believed in two gods: a “good” god who is trying to save people and bring them to his world (heaven) – and a “bad” god who created our earth and all the evil within it.
-So obviously, Gnosticism is very different from the religion of Jesus Christ.
-Yet during the early years of Christianity this religion spread rapidly, and it presented a major competition to the Catholic Church.
+It turns out that around 120 CE (approximately 50 years before Papyrus 46 was created), a Gnostic Christian named Marcion published what he claimed to be all of Paul’s writings.
+Gnostics like Marcion believed in two gods: a “good” god who is trying to save people and bring them to his world (heaven) – and a “bad” god who created the earth and all the evil within it.
+And therefore, Gnosticism was radically different from the religion of Jesus Christ.
+And yet, during the early years of Christianity, this religion spread rapidly and presented a major competition to the Catholic Church.

-Unfortunately, there is no historical record of why Marcion Paul’s writings to the Catholic Church.
-Marcion’s religious beliefs were most definitely not Catholic.
-And some biblical scholars have suggested that Marcion was trying to corrupt Catholicism with false doctrine.
+Furthermore, there is no historical record explaining why Marcion gave Paul’s writings to the Catholics.
+And this gift was especially interesting, because Marcion’s religious beliefs were definitely not Catholic.
+Some biblical scholars suggest that Marcion was trying to corrupt Catholicism with Pauline doctrine.
 But the Catholics didn’t see things that way.
-They were literally ecstatic about receiving Paul’s writings, and they immediately set about to add them to their Bible.
-Why were the Catholics so interested in Paul?
-Probably because he promoted the doctrine of “pastoral authority,” which is the concept that God places certain people in authority over Christ’s Church.
-So thanks to Marcion, the Catholics now had what they quickly labeled as “Scripture” to back up the authority of their pope, cardinals, bishops and priests.
-While the fact that Jesus prohibited this doctrine was conveniently swept under the rug.
+They were literally ecstatic about receiving Paul’s writings, and immediately set about to add them to their Bible.

+And why were the Catholics so interested in Paul?
+Probably because Paul promoted the un-biblical doctrine of “pastoral authority,” which is the concept that God places certain people in authority over Christ’s Church.
+And thanks to Marcion, the Catholics now had what they quickly labeled as “Scripture,” to back the authority of their popes, cardinals, bishops and priests – while the fact that Jesus prohibited such practices was carefully swept under the rug.

 ~~~~

 A few biblical scholars have argued that since Acts and II Peter reference Paul, the authors of these books must have had copies of Paul’s writings.
-But if this were true, then why have these copies of Paul’s letters also disappeared?
-And we still have to answer how Paul’s writings managed to reach a ship builder who lived 1,400 miles from Jerusalem.
+But if this is were true, then why have these copies of Paul’s letters also disappeared?

-While the rest of the Bible and world history remain completely silent about the existence of a thirteenth apostle.
+While the rest of the Bible and world history remain silent about the existence of a thirteenth apostle.

 ~~~~

-If you go to the Internet and search for the words “doctrines Jesus verses Paul,” you will find several web sites that list over twenty contradictions between the teachings of Paul and those of Jesus.
-The chief of these is the definition of the gospel: As previously mentioned, Jesus taught the gospel of the Kingdom of God; while Paul taught an entirely different gospel about grace – something Jesus never mentioned.
-In fact, within the four gospels, Jesus is never quoted to even have spoken the word “grace.”
+If you go to the Internet and search for the words “Paul contradicts Jesus,” you will find several web sites sharing differences between the teachings of Paul and those of Jesus Christ.
+The chief of these is the definition of the gospel: Jesus taught the gospel of the Kingdom of God; while Paul taught an entirely different gospel about grace – something Jesus never mentioned.
+In fact, within the four gospels of the Bible, Jesus is never quoted speaking the word “grace.”

-These problems, along with the ones listed below, have caused several prominent biblical scholars to conclude that Paul did not even exist; while other scholars have concluded the 13th apostle was solely the invention of Marcion.
+These problems, along with the ones listed below, have caused several prominent biblical scholars to conclude that Paul did not even exist.
+While other scholars have concluded the 13th apostle was solely the invention of Marcion.

-Consider the facts:
+Let’s review the relevant facts:

-Paul’s doctrines and teachings are radically differently from those of Jesus – and they often contradict what our Lord taught;
+Paul’s doctrines and teachings are radically differently from those of Jesus.
+And they often contradict what our Lord taught;

 The early Christian author Tertullian wrote that Paul was “The second apostle of Marcion and the apostle of the heretics.”